minesformula/DAQ/README.md

 # DAQ-Vehicle
- Code for the physical DAQ(Hermes) on the vehicle
+Software for physical Data Acquisition System on Mines Formula cars.
+Work in Progress...

 ## Visualizer QuickStart (Influx-CXX, Grafana and InfluxDB)